 But it’s not just the learners who find TalentLMS easy to use.
 “The admin side is really intuitive, really user-friendly, really fast.”
 For Marcus, who manages the platform, it’s easy to upload content, add users, and create and organize groups.

 And then, there’s TalentLibrary™, too.
 A real time-saver according to Marcus.
-Being the only admin for more than 500 learners, he values the off-the-shelf training courses that come with TalentLMS:
+As the only admin for more than 500 learners, he values the off-the-shelf training courses that come with TalentLMS.

 How TalentLMS fits into Deliveroo’s overall training strategy